FREE 30 mins Family Law Consult

 No shared costs

 Altogether, litigation can cost between $50,000 and $100,000 or even more for each client.
-In contrast, mediation process can achieve better results at a cost of approximately $3000 to $8000 that’s split between the parties.
+In contrast, the mediation process can achieve better results at a cost of approximately $3000 to $8000 that’s split between the parties.

 Conclusion